-NUR 492 Selected Topics in Nursing (1-4) i, ii, iii.
+Nur 492 Selected Topics in Nursing (1-3) i, ii, iii.
 A selected group of electives that pertain to the student's special interests.
 Credit and time arranged.
 May be repeated for credit up to 8 hours.
 Prerequisite: junior status or consent of instructor.

 NUR 495 Research in Nursing (2) i, ii.
 An introductory course that emphasizes the scientific method of inquiry and logic.
 Ethical issues in reasearch are addressed, includes the specific steps in problem identification and definition, data collection, analysis and interpretation, report writing and implementation of results.
 Selected nursing research is utilized for practice in critiquing research.
-Prerequisite: MAT 201, NUR 490 and 491.
+Prerequisite: MAT 201, NUR 390 and NUR 391 or NUR 382.